mhkbgd/ENA/README.md

 # ENA
-Epistemic network analysis in rENA using R for problem based learning
+Epistemic network analysis in rENA using R for problem based learning for medical education